-- How are science lessons integrating the three dimensions of NGSS science and engineering? - What are my child's learning goals in science this year? - How is my child performing in science class? - What extra support in school and at home does my child need to meet these goals? - Based on your observations, what does my child do well?
+- What are my child's learning goals in science this year? - How is my child performing in science class? - What extra support in school and at home does my child need to meet these goals? - Based on your observations, what does my child do well?
 What are some areas of growth for my child?